VirtualForgeGmbH/hascar/README.md

 # What is hascar?

 HASCAR is a free unzip utility for SAP's SAPCAR format.
+You can use it to decompress sap car files on the command line.
+You can also use it as a library in your own haskell programs.
+So far, only the latest version of sapcar files are is supported, which is 2.01.

 It is implemented 100% in haskell, including the lzh decompression routine.